dbenson42/Lumac0/README.md

 The windows x64 binary is precompiled in the [releases](https://github.com/dbenson42/Lumac0/releases).

-Here is the command to compile the engine using g++ once you're in the directory:
+Here is the command to compile the engine using g++ once you're in the directory (lumac0/src):

 ```
 g++ -std=c++11 -Ofast -olumac0.exe lumac0.cpp